Døvydas: Career

 Døvydas started playing guitar at the age of thirteen in Lithuania, learning the drums, bass, piano, xylophone and harmonica shortly after.
 He was heavily inspired by a blues CD that his father bought in Germany, entitled Blues Giants Vol. 2, a compilation of blues songs by artists such as John Lee Hooker, Lightnin' Hopkins, BB King, Etta James, and Memphis Slim.
 Døvydas says, "It was magic.
 That CD with those songs was like having an invitation letter to Hogwarts.
 Not only the music was captivating and enchanting, they were singing in this amazing language, and they lived in this distant part of the world that I've only seen on television."

 During school he formed his first band, "David Smash and the Smash Band", which was later shortened to simply "David Smash Band".
 The group began playing local competitions and festivals and after their appearances on national television, they received invitations to headline major music festivals in Lithuania and Poland.
-He linked up with local blues musician Steve Arvey and moved to Florida at the age of 19.
+His relocation from Lithuania to Florida was strictly a professional music opportunity in 2011 at age 19, when the American blues musician Steve Arvey discovered a video of Dovydas performing on Lithuania's Got Talent.
+Impressed by his skills, Arvey contacted Dovydas online and convinced him to move to America to pursue a career as a professional musician, initially performing under the stage name "David Smash.".

 In his first two years in Sarasota, Døvydas expanded his musical repertoire and integrated himself into the local music scene.

 After signing a contract with the Del Couch Music Education Foundation and Howling Dog Studios, Døvydas released two CDs in the United States, one of them titled State Of Sunshine.
 In 2017 Døvydas formed his own independent record label, Revelstar Stellonaut Records, through which he releases his original music.

 In August 2017, he uploaded a video from one of his performances, in which someone requests a song by Steve Vai.
 This video went viral and has accumulated 10 million views.
 Døvydas has credited this video with launching his career as a content creator.

 Døvydas has performed in many locations around Florida, most notably St. Armands Circle in Sarasota.
-He has filmed many of his performances and posted them on YouTube, where he has over 1.7 million subscribers.
+He has filmed many of his performances and posted them on YouTube, where he has over 2 million subscribers.
 One of his most popular videos is "Tennessee Whiskey", sung by Vere Hill.

 In October 2022, Døvydas moved to Los Angeles, California.